jackson8812/mpfu/README.md

 - **FTP, SFTP, SCP, SMB/CIFS, AWS S3 upload**
    - S3 upload requires a shared AWS credential file, config file, or environment variable. awscli installation is recommended.
 - **One-to-one, one-to-many, or many-to-many uploads from manual input or a list in text format**
+   - Servers should be listed one per line in the below format:

+      protocol:hostname or IP of destination:/remote/upload/path/:username:password
 - **SSH remote command to one or more remote machines**
    - This feature is not meant to replace a normal SSH session, but rather to complement the upload feature.
 For instance, you can            upload an install or deployment script to multiple remote machines, then run the script on all the remote machines in sequence,            within the same MPFU session and using the same serverlist.
 - **Windows and Linux support**